 The majority of the proposed 24-inch pipeline route is situated in predominately rural/agricultural areas.
-The Line 880 portion of the Project consists of upgrades/modifications on an existing line where maintenance work is already conducted on a routine basis.
+The North County Extension traverses agricultural, forested, and residential lands.
 Construction activities on both portions of the Project would be temporary in nature and Spire will coordinate in advance with landowners to limit exposures to noise and construction dust.
 Spire will also work with local officials to maintain traffic patterns through residential areas such that typical driving, walking, biking etc. will be maintained.

-Spire will also minimize risk to the surrounding areas from hazardous materials, including asbestos and polychlorinated biphenyls ("PCBs"), which may be encountered during construction.
-As discussed further in Resource Report 1, General Project Description, Spire anticipates that the existing gaskets on Line 880 have a high probability of containing asbestos.
-Should asbestos be encountered during the modifications on the existing Line 880 pipeline, Spire would implement procedures to ensure worker safety, prevent the emission of airborne asbestos fibers, and comply with federal Occupational Safety and Health Administration standards to avoid potential impacts to residential communities in the vicinity of Line 880.
-Spire would dispose of non-friable asbestos-containing material pipe coatings at an approved asbestos facility.
-As further discussed in Resource Report 12, PCB Contamination, Spire will conduct testing for PCBs during construction activities on Line 880.
-In the event that PCB-contaminated liquid, soil or facilities are encountered during construction, any removal of these materials will be done in accordance with the USEPA's Toxic Substance Control Act regulations found at 40 CFR § 761, as well as any applicable state regulations.
+Spire does not anticipate encountering hazardous materials, such as asbestos and polychlorinated biphenyls ("PCBs"), during construction.
+As further discussed in Resource Report 12, PCB Contamination, in the event that PCB-contaminated liquid, soil or facilities are encountered during construction, any removal of these materials will be done in accordance with the USEPA's Toxic Substance Control Act regulations found at 40 CFR § 761, as well as any applicable state regulations.